mchifala/open_alpr_web_service/worker/README-worker.md

 Once you have your worker configured, [create an image using the gcloud command line or a program](https://cloud.google.com/sdk/gcloud/reference/compute/images/create).
 You'll use that to spin up other workers.

-File `worker-install.sh` should contain the configuration and code you choose to use in building your worker (probably copied from `build-worker-u19.10.sh` or `build-worker-src.sh`).
-File `worker-launch.sh` should launch an instance that you can then shutdown and use to create an image.
-File `worker-addworker.sh` should start up a new worker using the image you constructed.

-## Program to process images

-You will need two RabbitMQ exchanges.
-+ A `topic` exchange called `logs` used for debugging and logging output
-+ A `direct` exchange called `toWorker` used by the REST API to send images to the worker

-You can use whatever method you like to get data from the REST API to the worker.
-For example, you could create a Python datatype including the image, then `pickle` the image and send it via RabbitMQ.
-Or, you could store the image in Google object storage and send a smaller message.

 Upon receiving the message, you should first determine if the image contains geotagged information.
 The sample program `provided-GetLatLon.py` shows you how to extract the latitude and longitude from a photo.
 See the description of the images to test your code.
 Other image formats, such as `png` don't support the extended headers we're looking for; however, your solution should be robust to being handed bad image files.